muratsplat/webStat/README.md

 This app simply is web service.
 This service gives about the information of system which is the app works on.

-I'm new in Go Language and this library is my first library in go.
+I'm new in Go Language and this library is my first app in go.
 I want to improve my go skils by writing go code more and more.

 Probably I will not support the package at long term support.